openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 using ``this``.

-A constructor body looks like a method body (see :ref:`Method Body`), except the semantics described above, and explicit return of a value (see :ref:`Return Statements`) is prohibited.
-However, a return statement without an expression can be used in a constructor body.
+A constructor body looks like a method body (see :ref:`Method Body`), except for the semantics as described above.
+Explicit return of a value (see :ref:`Return Statements`) is prohibited.
+On the opposite, a constructor body can use a return statement without an expression.

-A constructor body must not use fields of a created object before the fields are initialized; ``this`` cannot be passed as an argument until each object field receives an initial value.
-These checks are performed by the compiler that reports a compile-time error if a violation is detected.
+A constructor body must not use fields of a created object before the fields are initialized: ``this`` can be passed as an argument only after each object field receives an initial value.
+The checks are performed by the compiler.
+If the compiler finds a violation, then a compile-time error occurs.

+A constructor body can have no more than one call to the current class or direct superclass constructor.
+A compile-time error occurs otherwise.

 .. index::
    compile-time error